Tinix/tuky-interpreter/README.md

-# Repl interpreter in Rust
+# Tuky interpreter in Rust